-Repromotion to a Higher Grade.
-A particularly complex situation arises in the occasional case of carriers repromoted to Grade 2-that is, when periods in Grade 2 are interrupted by a period in Grade 1.
-This situation is controlled by the provisions of the ELM Section 422.232.
-That section specifies that a repromoted employee is placed in the higher grade with credit toward the next periodic step increase as if the employee had remained continuously in that previously held higher grade.
+Repromotion to a Carrier Technician Position.
+A particularly complex situation arises in the occasional case of carriers repromoted to a Carrier Technician position-that is, when periods of time spent in a Carrier Technician position are interrupted by a period of time in a non-Carrier Technician position.
+This situation is controlled by the provisions of ELM Section 422.123.a.4.
+That section specifies that a repromoted employee is placed in the higher level with credit toward the next periodic step increase as if the employee had remained continuously in that previously held Carrier Technician position.

-For example, say a carrier was promoted from Grade 1, Step B to Grade 2, Step B, and then returned to Grade 1, Step B and subsequently received a step increase to Grade 1, Step C. If the carrier then successfully bids on a Grade 2 position a second time, he will not necessarily be placed in Grade 2, Step C. This is because he started a new waiting period for his increase to Grade 2, Step C when he first was promoted to Grade 2.
-Upon his return to Grade 2 his waiting period for the Step C increase will be reestablished as if he had never returned to Grade 1.
+For example, say a carrier was promoted from non-Carrier Technician, Step B to Carrier Technician, Step B, and then returned to non-Carrier Technician, Step B and subsequently received a step increase to non-Carrier Technician, Step C. If the carrier then successfully bids on a Carrier Technician position a second time, he will not necessarily be placed in Carrier Technician, Step C. This is because he started a new waiting period for his increase to Carrier Technician, Step C when he first was promoted to Carrier Technician.
+Upon his return to a Carrier Technician position his waiting period for the Step C increase will be reestablished as if he had never returned to a non-Carrier Technician position.

 Calculating Promotion Pay Anomaly Payments.
 Generally speaking, so long as the individual service history and hours information about an employee are correct, anomaly payments will be calculated and paid correctly by the Postal Service.
 In a few cases, carriers may experience difficulty receiving the correct payments because there are mistakes in their service histories in Postal Service records.
-In such cases the carrier or the union representative should contact the national business agent's office for assistance.
+In such cases, the carrier or the union representative should contact the national business agent's office for assistance.

-If it is determined that a carrier's step placement or waiting period was incorrectly established in the past, the Postal Service will calculate the amount of the resulting over- or under-payments.
+If it is determined that a carrier's step placement or waiting period was incorrectly established in the past, the Postal Service will calculate the amount of the resulting over-payments or under-payments.
 In the case of overpayments, it is possible that the Postal Service will initiate an employer claim under the provisions of Article 28.
-In the case of underpayments, the Postal Service will make the carrier whole by making a separate payment.
+In the case of under-payments, the Postal Service will make the carrier whole by making a separate payment.
 Such payments are made to correct a mistake and should not be confused with promotion pay anomaly payments.